 "...
 Upon stepping out of my truck, the energy of this 19th-century squabble resides in the desert air.
 Silent and somber; resentment might still reside in the area.
-If this one should ever go missing, this landmark would be a great loss to Nevada indeed." -- Journal Entry, May 2008
+If this one should ever go missing, this landmark would be a great loss to Nevada indeed." -- May 2008

 Original Date Visited: 5/19/08